 To test for COVID-19, a health care provider uses a long swab to take a sample from the back of the nose (nasopharyngeal swab).
 The sample is then sent to a lab for testing.
 If your child is coughing up phlegm (sputum), that may be sent for testing.

 But children also might have COVID-19 and not show symptoms.
 This is why it's crucial to follow recommendations for preventing the spread of COVID-19.

 Multisystem inflammatory syndrome in children (MIS-C) is a serious condition in which some parts of the body — such as the heart, lungs, blood vessels, kidneys, digestive system, brain, skin or eyes — become severely inflamed.
-Evidence indicates that many of these children were infected with the COVID-19 virus in the past, as shown by positive antibody test results, suggesting that MIS-C is caused by an immune system reaction related to COVID-19.
+Evidence indicates that many of these children were infected with the COVID-19 virus in the past, as shown by positive antibody test results, suggesting that MIS-C is caused by an excessive immune response related to COVID-19.

 Possible signs and symptoms of MIS-C include:

 If your child shows any emergency warning signs or is severely sick with other signs and symptoms, take your child to the nearest emergency department or call 911 or your local emergency number.
 If your child isn't severely ill but shows other signs or symptoms of MIS-C, contact your child's doctor right away for advice.

 There are many steps you can take to prevent your child from getting the virus that causes COVID-19 and, if he or she does become sick, to avoid spreading it to others.
 The CDC and WHO recommend that you and your family: